Supporting Someone in Prison

 Visiting

-Visiting your person while they're in prison can be exceptionally important.
+Visiting your person while they are in prison can be exceptionally important.
 Prisons are dehumanizing and isolating.
 Visiting is a powerful way to show your person they are cared for, and still matter.
 Do not underestimate the impact of you showing up - even if your person still seems sad, withdrawns, or even angry.

+You can expect to leave all your belongings in a locker, usually where you first enter a facility's visiting area.
+Be sure to empty your pockets or you'll be sent back out of line.
 Sometimes you can take a piece of paper or photo to show or give the person - but this depends on the circumstances and type of visiting that's happening.
-If you're trying to share an important phone number, you could write it on the palm of your hand to show them.
+If you are trying to share an important phone number, you could write it on the palm of your hand to show them.

 Depending on the facility, you may also be subjected to searches using a body scanner, metal detector, or drug-test swab kit.